Methodology

 Why This Approach?

-The solution: Process-based models can be parameterized from disparate sources—a germination study here, a growth curve there, mortality estimates from another context—without requiring a single comprehensive dataset.
+As described in the Vegetation Modeling overview, process-based models can be parameterized from disparate sources - germination studies, growth curves, mortality estimates from varied contexts - without requiring a single comprehensive dataset.

 The tradeoff: Process-based models require more ecological knowledge to build and may be less accurate in interpolating within well-observed conditions.
-But they can extrapolate to novel conditions (new fire regimes, climate scenarios, management interventions) where empirical models fail.
+But they are designed to extrapolate to novel conditions (new fire regimes, climate scenarios, management interventions) where empirical models may not apply.

 Transparency and Collaboration